SnoringCatGames/surfacer/README.md

     -   We calculate the necessary jump duration--and from that the vertical component of motion--up-front, and use this to determine times for each potential step and waypoint of the motion.
 Knowing these times up-front makes the horizontal min/max calculations easier.
 -   We have a broad-phase check to quickly eliminate possible surfaces that are obviously out of reach.
     -   This primarily looks at the horizontal and vertical distance from the origin to the destination.

-TODO: Include a screenshot of a collision that clips the corner of the wall when trying to jump to the above floor--a very common scenario.

 #### Calculating "good" jump and land positions